supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

    ![](media/review-create-project.png)

-1. You can also navigate to your **resource groups** section in the Azure portal to verify the resources deployed.
+1. You can also navigate to your **Resource groups** section in the Azure portal to verify the resources deployed.

    ![](media/azure-portal-resources.png)